Alexx147896/Alexx147896/README.md

 # ✍️ **Long term goals:**

 - Become a Full-Stack developer
-- Creating my own version of Goodreads for me and my friends
 - Start my own tech company or develop a software product that could turn into a successful business

 <br />